 The decline of walking

 Since mass-produced automobiles took command of American life a century ago, they have become our primary means of personal transportation.
 An overwhelming 92% of people travel to their workplace by car, while less than 3% of commuters go on foot.
 Just 13% of children walk or bike to school, compared to 48% in 1969.
 Overall, walking, one of the most natural of human activities, has become shockingly rare in the lives of many Americans: Only two-thirds of adults report walking for more than 10 minutes at any time in the previous week.
-Why did the development of US cities prioritize cars at the expense of pedestrians?

 The dearth of walking in the US is a matter of concern because how we move from place to place has significant health, social, economic, and environmental consequences.
 As outlined in my previous article for Footnote, walking is a powerful tool to improve physical and mental health, promote social connectivity and community engagement, improve neighborhood economies, and reduce environmental impact.
 Walking deserves a much more prominent role in urban life than it currently enjoys.

 The rise of the car pushed pedestrians to the edge

 The decline of walking is directly related to the automobile’s ascendance in American life.
 When cars were introduced into existing urban landscapes, they vied with pedestrians for limited space on old streets that weren’t designed to cope with an unlimited flow of motor vehicles.
 Cars—not to mention buses, trucks, vans, trams, trolleys, motorcycles, and bicycles—pushed pedestrians to the margins (or, more literally, the sidewalks).
 Cities that developed after the rise of the automobile followed this pattern, with private vehicles prioritized as the centerpiece of local transportation networks.

 This transportation hierarchy is visible in the design of the sidewalk, the last domain of the pedestrian.